reneesaks/psback/README.md

 * Change security settings in `application-production.properties` for production.
 * Change to a real database in `application-production.properties` and establish connection with it.
 * Remove `import.sql` from production environment or change it.
+* Generate database schema from `resources/create.sql` when initial database model is ready in JPA (new database changes will be handled with Flyway from this point on).

 ## Authors